The ICGS Six Month Review

-Alison Stanley's report on the Independent Complaints and Grievance Scheme (ICGS), following the first six months of the scheme's operation, has now been published.
+Alison Stanley's report on the Independent Complaints and Grievance Scheme (ICGS), following the first six months of the scheme's operation, was published in May 2019.
 The report considers how the scheme worked in its first six months and has identified key areas where the scheme needs to evolve to make sure that it meets the needs of all users.

 The Six Month Review was recommended by the working group that developed the ICGS, as a way of ensuring that the scheme develops based on feedback, best practice and the needs of the Parliamentary community.
 Alison Stanley was appointed to deliver the Six Month Review on 28 January 2019.

-The key recommendations of the report relate to:
+Progress against the key recommendations of the report: